What is a Moldboard Plow?

 Soil Crushing Rate

 The Bottom plow needs to break the soil into a state suitable for planting and sowing, so the soil crushing rate is very important.
 For agricultural needs, the crushing rate of the Bottom plow should be over 80%.
-Therefore, when choosing a plow, be sure to pay attention to its soil crushing rate.
+Therefore, when choosing a plow, be sure to pay attention to its soil-crushing rate.

 Tractor